atelierbram/blog/content/colorschemes-sublime/index.md

 ## On Editing Colorschemes for Sublime Text

 Here are some notes which can be helpful with editing colorschemes for Sublime Text.
+Somehow I was suprised that, for such a popular text-editor, how scarces the information is that can be found around the interwebs, and in the docs on the subject.
+Down the bottom of the post one will find links to resources which helped me crack this nut.

 On Mac OS X the `colorschemes.tmTheme` files can be found in the following directory from the terminal: